redpesk-common/afb-libcontroller/docs/Usage.md

 # Usage

-## Add libappcontroller as a static library to your binding
+## Add afb-libcontroller as a static library to your binding

 In your `config.cmake` file, add a dependency to the controller library, i.e: